 1. Minwax 63210444 Helmsman Spar Urethane

 It has superior UV blockers preventing the color of cedar wood from fading even if it’s directly exposed to the sun.
-We like how it gives the cedar wood a protective barrier from moisture and rain, preserving the wood’s integrity during rainy seasons.
+I like how it gives the cedar wood a protective barrier from moisture and rain, preserving the wood’s integrity during rainy seasons.

 It contains special oils, so the finish contracts and expands under temperature variations.
 It maintains the natural beauty of cedar wood, giving it a sleek finish while highlighting its grains and patterns.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. Cabot Stains 140.0003400.005 Australian Timber Oil